oneloveipfs/ipfsVideoUploader/README.md

 API calls for authentication, file uploads, hashes and usage data are documented [here](https://github.com/oneloveipfs/ipfsVideoUploader/blob/master/docs/APIDocs.md).
 Resumable video upload API documentation may be found [here](https://github.com/oneloveipfs/ipfsVideoUploader/blob/master/docs/ResumableUploads.md).

+# Important notice on 3Speak uploads

+All 3Sepak videos **MUST** go through 3Speak's centralized API and encoding system as of v3.0 release.
+There is no other way to get them to play on 3speak.tv website.

 # How to contribute?

 If you found any ways to improve on the code, or found any bugs, feel free to create a pull request on the GitHub repository.
 You can also contact me on Discord `techcoderx#7481` if you have any enquiries.